Tokunoshima, Kagoshima: Climate

 The climate is classified as humid subtropical (Köppen climate classification Cfa) with very warm summers and mild winters (average temperature 21.1 C).
 Precipitation is high throughout the year, but is highest in the months of May, June and September.
 Because of its climate, tropical and sub-tropical fruits are in abundance.

 Demographics

-Per Japanese census data, the population of Isen is as shown below:
+Per Japanese census data, the population of Tokunoshima is as shown below:

 History

 From the Ritsuryo period, Tokushima was part of Ōsumi Province and was part of the holdings of Kagoshima Domain in the Edo period.
 On 1 April 1908 the village of Kametsu was founded with the creation of the modern municipalities system.
 It was upgraded to town status on January 1, 1942.
 As with all of Tokunoshima, the town came under the administration of the United States from 1 July 1946 to 25 December 1953.
 On 1 April 1958, Kametsu merged with the neighboring village of Higashi-Amagi, and was renamed Tokunoshima.